 However from my own experience, all connections between humans suffer from communication issues.
 At least my communications do.
 This is the same picture, but now with the possible issues.

-For me, a project management method is a tool that helps organisations cope with these communication issues.
+For me, a project management method is a tool that helps organizations cope with these communication issues.
 The non-Agile project methods, where almost all game developments methods belong, have the following characteristics:

 - You prepare to make a good-enough product that is sell-able to the masses.
 (This was done to account for the increasing costs of production, and the consumers accepted it because any product was better than none product at all)